bellhwi/food-voter/README.md

 ## Features

-✅ Create – Make a room with a title and deadline
+✅ Make a room with a title and deadline

-✅ Read – Real-time display of submitted menus and live voting results
+✅ Real-time display of submitted menus and live voting results

-✅ Update – Edit room title (host-only)

-✅ Delete – Host can delete duplicate submissions

-Other key features:

-- Participants submit menus with nicknames
+✅ Participants submit menus with nicknames

-- Voting phase starts after all menus are submitted
+✅ Voting phase starts after all menus are submitted

-- Automatically shows the winner after voting ends
+✅ Automatically shows the winner after voting ends

 ## Live Demo